 No Roller Brush for Hardwood Floors

-If you want to keep your hardwood floors scratch-free, don’t ever use a roller brush on it.
+If you want to keep your hardwood floors scratch-free and looking nice like the ones shown here, don’t ever use a roller brush on it.

 Believe me, I found out the hard way.
 I thought, hey, a brush, maybe this is for shining the floor!